TianxiaoNYU/simspace/README.md

 # SimSpace

 **SimSpace** is a Python framework for simulating spatial omics data with realistic cellular distributions and tissue organization.
-Designed for benchmarking spatial analysis methods, SimSpace enables generation of synthetic datasets that preserve spatial autocorrelation, cell-cell interactions, and reference-based spatial layouts using a Markov Random Field (MRF) model.
+Designed for benchmarking spatial analysis methods, SimSpace enables generation of synthetic datasets that preserve spatial autocorrelation, cell-cell interactions, and spatial proximities using a Markov Random Field (MRF) model.

 ## 📦 Installation